catalyzeio/stratum-docs/troubleshooting/account-troubleshooting.md

 ## Environment Access
 - **I can see my new environment but I can't view details in the Stratum dashboard**
-    - **Potential Issue** You may not have been granted permission by the admin or owner to have access to the environment.
+    - **Potential Issue** You may not have permission to access the environment.
-    - **Potential Solution** The admin or owner of your organization must grant pri.
+    - **Potential Solution** The admin or owner of your [organization](https://resources.catalyze.io/stratum/articles/concepts/organizations/) must grant you permission to access the environment.

 ## Organization Access
 - **I can't see my organization**